guyez/Present-Wrapping-Problem/README.md

-# Combinatorial Decision Making and Optimization
+# Modelling and solving the present wrapping problem
 This project work is about modelling and solving a combinatorial decision problem with Constraint Programming (CP), and propositional SATisfiability (SAT) or its extension to
 Satisfiability Modulo Theories (SMT).